dataspecer/ds-wdoi/source/README.md

 ## Multilinguality

-- It is important to mention that we mainly focus on the English part of the Wikidata.
+- **It is important to mention that we focus on the English part of the Wikidata**.
-- During preprocessing, a user is able to input languages he would like to be included in the classes and properties.
-- But we always enforce the English language, since it is the most widely used.
-- We also decided to exlude classes/properties which do not contain the selected languages (including the English), since the user would not be able to search for the classes.
+- Thus, we decided to exlude classes/properties which do not contain the English labels, since otherwise the user would not be able to search for the classes/properties.
   - However, removing the classes can lead to breaking the hierarchy, but the question is whether the highly specific classes dependent on language form deep hierarchies.
       - On the other, it is hard to assess the benefit of highly specific classes depending on the language inside Dataspecer.
       - It can also mean that the classes were some testing case of a user and can bear no value.
   - Right now, we have decided to exclude all the classes and properties with no label.
+- In case of expansion in the future, there is the need to change the extraction, modification, and loading phases in the preprocessing and accomodate the Wikidata API service.

 ## Architecture overview